Killing of Cecil the lion

 Cecil (c.
 2002 – 2 July 2015) was a male African lion (Panthera leo leo) who lived primarily in the Hwange National Park in Matabeleland North, Zimbabwe.
 He was being studied and tracked by a research team of the University of Oxford as part of a long-term study.

 On the night of 1 July 2015, Cecil was wounded with an arrow by Walter Palmer, an American recreational big-game trophy hunter, then tracked and killed with a compound bow the following morning, between 10 and 12 hours later.
 Cecil was 13 years old when killed.
 Palmer had purchased a hunting permit and was not charged legally with any crime; authorities in Zimbabwe have said he is still free to visit the country as a tourist, but not as a hunter.
 Two Zimbabweans (the hunting guide and the owner of the farm where the hunt took place) were briefly arrested, but the charges were eventually dismissed by courts.

 The killing was first reported by South African wildlife investigative reporter Adam Cruise writing for Conservation Action Trust.
 It resulted in international media attention and caused outrage among animal conservationists, criticism by politicians and celebrities, and a strong denunciation of Palmer.
 Five months after the killing of Cecil, the U.S. Fish and Wildlife Service added lions in India and West and Central Africa to the endangered species list, making it more difficult for United States citizens to kill them legally on safaris.
 Wayne Pacelle, then President of the HSUS, argued that Cecil had "changed the atmospherics on the issue of trophy hunting around the world", adding, "I think it gave less wiggle room to regulators."

 Because of the high level of media attention and condemnation surrounding the killing of Cecil, significantly fewer hunters came to Zimbabwe in the months that followed.
-This led to the country's suffering financial losses and a lion overpopulation in the Bubye Valley Conservancy.
+This led to the country suffering financial losses and a lion overpopulation in the Bubye Valley Conservancy.